|+1 415 616 1210 +1 415 616 1210||San Francisco|

 Before becoming a partner at the firm, Mr. Robbins was an Assistant U.S. Attorney in the Northern District of California (San Francisco) for ten years, prosecuting white collar cases involving securities, commodities, mail and wire fraud, insider trading, money laundering, theft of trade secrets and obstruction, as well as organized crime, narcotics, firearms, and bank robbery cases.
-He represented the United States in numerous federal jury trials and appellate arguments before the Ninth Circuit Court of Appeals.
+He represented the United States in federal jury trials and appellate arguments before the Ninth Circuit Court of Appeals.
 From 2000 to 2001, Mr. Robbins served as Pacific Regional Coordinator for DOJ’s Organized Crime Drug Enforcement Task Force, and as Deputy Chief of the Narcotics Section.
 From 2002 to 2004, he was Chief of the Office’s Securities Fraud Section and participated in the Enron Task Force, leading the Department of Justice’s investigation into criminal manipulation of the California electricity markets by Enron and others during the State’s energy crisis.